 “While I took due care increasing the thickness of the glass on my side of the tank, the sharks are still visible on the other side and I know they can strike at any time.
-Sure the caretaker can keep treating my wounds, but the wound is still there and eventually it becomes a scar.”
+Sure the caretaker can keep treating my wounds, but the wound is still there and eventually, it becomes a scar.”

 Sometimes I wonder if our marriage is going to work.
 I have somehow managed to hold on to who I am despite all of the toxicity.
-A darkness surrounded me.
+Darkness surrounded me.
 A darkness my husband attributes more to my mental health than to the environment I was exposed to.
 That is devastating.
-I walked in who I was: optimistic, compassionate and full of life.
+I walked in who I was: optimistic, compassionate, and full of life.
 I woke up one day surrounded by blackness.
-I was hurt, scared and self-defeating.
+I was hurt, scared, and self-defeating.
 He was right.
 There were mental health issues.
 Issues from trying to be too strong for too long.
 Issues from fighting to defend my identity while under attack from numerous sides.
 I allowed him and his family to beat me down, to dull my sparkle and destroy my wings.
-I laid on the floor alone, crying, as they all sneered above me feeling validated.
+I lay on the floor alone, crying, as they all sneered above me feeling validated.
 This was real to me.
 I placed myself in an environment that would destroy me, not empower me.
 I hit the lowest point of my entire life.
 I now spend every day protecting myself from these attacks.

 While I took due care increasing the thickness of the glass on my side of the tank, the sharks are still visible on the other side and I know they can strike at any time.
-Sure the caretaker can keep treating my wounds, but the wound is still there and eventually it becomes a scar.
+Sure the caretaker can keep treating my wounds, but the wound is still there and eventually, it becomes a scar.
 Why doesn’t he understand that treating the wound does not eliminate it?
-I am scared to death of being in that shark tank, feeling wound after wound and for what?
+I am scared to death of being in that shark tank, feeling wound after wound, and for what?
 For my husband’s happiness?
 What about my happiness?
 Losing who I am to please someone else seems unhealthy – and is actually unhealthy for me.
-I feel as though I spend more time in this marriage protecting myself then flourishing.
-I protect myself from his family and alcohol on top of protecting myself from his snarky comments because I protect myself.
+I feel as though I spend more time in this marriage protecting myself than flourishing.
+I protect myself from his family and alcohol on top of protecting myself from his snarky comments because of the fact that I protect myself.
 I fear the impact he and his family will have on me long-term.
 I was so used to being surrounded by positive energy before this relationship that the constant negative energy is very taxing.
 I cannot and will not continue to sacrifice my happiness and well-being.
 Life is too short.

 Photo: Flickr – Angelo Amboldi